- Office of Financial Aid

 - Chapter 1606 (Selected Reserve/National Guard Members)

-In Addition, the Veteran's Education Benefits Office will advise and assist students in:
+In addition, the Veteran's Education Benefits Office will advise and assist students in:

 - Meeting residency requirements under the Veterans Choice Act of 2014, Colorado’s GI Promise or the Yellow Ribbon Program

-- Requesting and obtaining Joint Service Transcripts
+- Requesting and obtaining Joint Service Transcripts and other transcripts from military training

 - Obtaining additional campus services